AdamChawansky/hangman-vanillajs/CheatSheet.md

 # use nvm to get node and npm working
 nvm use $(cat .\.nvmrc)

-# run the build script defined in package.json to generate our JS files in local /dist
+# run the build script defined in package.json to generate our JS files
 npm run build

 ```